bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 ## ProblemUpdater
-A [`ODEProblemParSetter`](@ref) can be combined with a [`KeysProblemParGetter`](@ref) or other specific implementations of [`AbstractProblemParGetter`](@ref) to update an ODEProblem based on information already present in the ODEProblem.
+A [`ODEProblemParSetter`](@ref) can be combined with a [`KeysProblemParGetter`](@ref) or other specific implementations of [`AbstractProblemParGetter`](@ref) to update an AbstractODEProblem based on information already present in the AbstractODEProblem.

-The following example updates parameters `k_R` and `k_P` in the ODEProblem to the value of `k_L`.
+The following example updates parameters `k_R` and `k_P` in the AbstractODEProblem to the value of `k_L`.
 This can be useful to ensure that these parameters are also changed when optimizing parameter `k_L`.